djryanj/snap-dance-dads-website/content/about/index.md

 ---
 title: "About"
 draft: false
+type: page
 ---

 # Snap Dance Dads

 The Snap Dance Dads (SDD) is a group of dads (and whomever else wants to join, [see below](#dads-only)) whose kids dance at [Snap Dance Studios](https://snapdancestudios.com/) in Cochrane, Alberta, Canada.
 It is an initiative of the Snap Parents' Association started by Ryan Jacobs in 2024.
-Ryan is also the current [Coordinator](/about/team/).
+Ryan is also expected to be named Coordinator.

 The initiative was begun as a way to encourage the dancers at Snap Dance Studios's dads to become more involved in the incredible sport of dance that their kids pour so much time and energy into.